 - 1 tbsp. salt

 Brown beef.
 Drain well.

 Mix all ingredients in crockpot.
 For best results, put ingredients into the crockpot in this order stirring thoroughly before proceeding to the next set of ingredients:

 - tomato sauce (Don't stir the tomato sauce, dumbass.)

 Cook on low with lid on for 10 to 12 hours stirring once every 4 hours to prevent burning.
 Remove lid.
 Stir thoroughly.
 Continue to cook on low while sitrring regularly until desired consistency is reached.

-To make this a mild chili, remove the serrano and javanero peppers.
+This is a medium heat chili.
+To make this a mild chili, remove the serrano and habanero peppers.
 You may also wish to reduce the amount of chili powder and ground cheyenne peppers.
 Whatever you do, don't remove the chili powder and/or cheyenne peppers completely or you'll lose some significant flavor!

 The canned diced tomatoes come in multiple varieties.
 The two most relevant to this recipe are chili-ready diced with jalpenos and regular ol' diced tomatoes in tomato juice.
 If you use any-variety of chili-ready diced tomatoes, do not drain before adding to the chili.
-If you use non-chili-ready tomatoes in juice, drain before adding to the chili or you will get a very strong tomato flavor that overpowers the rest of the flavors.
+If you use non-chili-ready tomatoes in juice, drain before adding to the chili.